davionpeters/computer-science-class/journal.md

 # agust 22, 2023
 I downloaded a new app called sphere edu and its really a fun app.
 I controlled a ball and it went really fast, it was fun ti use as well.
 I also did a couple of activites for it as well amd passed them.

+# agust 23, 2023
+I played with that ball again snd it was fun, I also did some code hs.
+Everything went well and i got work done.